Affinage

 Year Finding Method Journal Conf PMIDs

-2017 KIF17, a homodimeric kinesin-2, interacts with the IFT46-IFT56 dimer within the IFT-B complex through its C-terminal sequence immediately upstream of its nuclear localization signal (NLS); this interaction is required for KIF17 entry into cilia but not for its intraciliary trafficking or for IFT-B trafficking itself.
-Visible immunoprecipitation (VIP) assay, domain mapping, ciliary entry assays with truncation mutants in mammalian cells Molecular biology of the cell High 28077622
+2017 KIF17 (a homodimeric kinesin-2) interacts with the IFT46-IFT56 dimer within the IFT-B complex through its C-terminal sequence immediately upstream of its nuclear localization signal (NLS), as shown by visible immunoprecipitation assay.
+This interaction is required for KIF17 entry into cilia across the ciliary permeability barrier, but not for intraciliary trafficking once inside.
+Visible immunoprecipitation (VIP) assay, domain mapping with C-terminal truncations/mutations, ciliary entry rescue experiments in mammalian cells Molecular biology of the cell High 28077622

-2012 Ttc26 (IFT56) localizes to the transition zone of photoreceptor sensory cilia and primary cilia in mIMCD3 cells; knockdown in mIMCD3 cells produces shortened and defective primary cilia, and morpholino knockdown in zebrafish disrupts ciliogenesis of photoreceptor outer segments and pronephric cilia, establishing a direct role in ciliogenesis.
+2012 Ttc26 localizes to the transition zone of photoreceptor sensory cilia and primary cilia in mIMCD3 renal cells.
+Knockdown of Ttc26 in mIMCD3 cells produces shortened and defective primary cilia, and morpholino knockdown in zebrafish causes ciliary defects in the pronephric kidney and shortened/absent photoreceptor outer segments, establishing a direct requirement for Ttc26 in ciliogenesis.
 Immunofluorescence localization, scanning electron microscopy, morpholino knockdown in zebrafish, siRNA knockdown in mIMCD3 cells Molecular biology of the cell Medium 22718903

 Source papers